South Florida Turnpike Car Accident Lawyers

 Expert Injury Lawyers Gonzalez & Cartwright Stand Ready to Protect Your Right to Full Compensation After a Florida Turnpike Car Accident

-Whether the negligent party in your case was the at-fault driver, the government agencies responsible for maintaining the roadway or even the manufacturer of a car involved in the crash, our lawyers are here to protect your rights.
+Whether the negligent party in your case was the at-fault driver, the government agencies responsible for maintaining the roadway or even the manufacturer of a car involved in the crash, our highway auto accident attorneys in FL are here to protect your rights.
 Examples of our past success in recovering compensation for South Florida car accident victims include:

 - $1.25 million recovered for a car accident victim requiring surgery because of the accident,